knowledge-computing/mapkurator-doc/docs/install1.md

 ### Using mapKurator-Recogito docker image for standalone mapKurator -
-NOTE: This section is not thoroughly tested.
+NOTE: This section tested upto stitch module.

 If you face issues with the cuda installation, please consider using our docker image which is built on [nvidia/cuda:11.3.0-devel-ubuntu18.04](https://hub.docker.com/layers/nvidia/cuda/11.3.0-devel-ubuntu18.04/images/sha256-79ba930c17842750cd646dd9e78911199f48b7ea1f7ec378dbf90fdea1d95ba1?context=explore).

 To try it out, first pull the docker image with the following command - ```docker pull knowledgecomputing/mapkurator_recogito_2023:latest```
 Then run the container with -
 ```
 docker run -it --name YOUR_CONTAINER_NAME --gpus all -v /PATH/TO/INPUT/FOLDER/ON/HOST_MACHINE:/home/mapkurator-test-images/input/ -v /PATH/TO/OUTPUT/FOLDER/ON/HOST_MACHINE:/home/mapkurator-test-images/output/  knowledgecomputing/mapkurator_recogito_2023
 ```
+NOTE: Using -v option in the command above, gives your docker container access to the folders on host, to manipulate the filesystem.
+More documentation can be found at this [link](https://docs.docker.com/storage/volumes/)

 Then refer to this how-to-use [link](https://knowledge-computing.github.io/mapkurator-doc/#/docs/how-to-use-1).
 Ensure that you place any test images in the /PATH/TO/INPUT/FOLDER/ON/HOST_MACHINE mentioned above.
 The docker image comes with two spotting modules which can be found in the /home directory.
 These are spotter_v2 and spotter_testr.